NatronGitHub/openfx-misc/README.md

 * PLogLinOFX: Convert between linear and log representations using the Josh Pines log conversion.
 * Quantize: Reduce the number of color levels with posterization or dithering.
 * SaturationOFX: Modify the color saturation of an image.
+* Threshold: Threshold the selected channels to bring them within the 0-1 range.
 * Transform/RGBToHSV and HSVToRGB: Convert to/from HSV color representation.
 * Transform/RGBToHSL and HSLToRGB: Convert to/from HSL color representation.
 * Transform/RGBToHSI and HSIToRGB: Convert to/from HSI color representation.